dhabaleshwar/Open-Source-Vulnerabilities/notes_malicious_fileupload.md

 ```

 3- Submit the file, and it gets uploaded to the server.
+Now click on "Edit" on the "Note" where you added your malicious pdf.

 <img width="953" alt="2" src="https://github.com/dhabaleshwar/Open-Source-Vulnerabilities/assets/132373212/e19137d4-458c-415f-a4f0-acdea6c3074c">